Chris Paul, Trevor Ariza, Other Rockets, Forcibly Enter Clippers Locker Room After Tension-Filled Game

-In his first game back at Staples Center as a member of the Houston Rockets, NBA superstar Chris Paul was involved in some pushes, shoves and a war of words against some of his former Los Angeles Clippers teammates.
+In his first game back at Staples Center as a member of the Houston Rockets, NBA superstar Chris Paul was involved in some pushes, shoves, and a war of words against some of his former Los Angeles Clippers teammates.
 Worse still, Paul was among a group of Rockets who tried to enter the Clippers locker room through the backdoor and apparently looking for a fight.

 Emotions were expected to be high in the game between the Rockets and Clippers but no one probably expected bad blood to spill off the basketball court.
 After the Clippers handed the Rockets a 113-102 loss on Monday, four members of the Rockets stormed the Clippers locker room supposedly looking for Blake Griffin and Austin Rivers, reports ESPN.